 On this page

 Do you organise civic integration courses for migrants in the Netherlands?
-A new integration scheme will be introduced.
+A new integration scheme has been introduced.
 Migrants should be involved in daily life and work as soon as possible.

 The new scheme encompasses the following: